Skip to main content

 Why:

 HIV/AIDS remains a critical challenge in Africa today, and in Kenya it is estimated that between 1.6-1.9 million people live with HIV/AIDS.
 Maai Mahiu, Kenya is located along a major trade route nicknamed the "HIV Highway" due to the rampant spread of disease in this area.
 People living with HIV/AIDS in the region often suffer from a lack of economic opportunities, difficulty accessing vital medication, poor nutrition, and numerous additional health problems.
-CTC is working to improve the overall health of people living with HIV/AIDS, as well as combat the stigma of being tested and promote prevention through education.
+Through education and economic empowerment, CTC is working to improve the overall health of people living with HIV/AIDS, combat the stigma of being tested, and promote prevention.

 How:

-• VCT (Voluntary Counseling & Testing) Clinic with 884 individuals tested for HIV in 2012, averaging 177 visits per month
+• VCT (Voluntary Counseling & Testing) Clinic with 905 individuals tested for HIV in 2012

-• Drop-In Center with Health Resources & Youth Activities
+• Drop-In Center with Health Resources & Counseling available

 • Community Health Workers who lead support groups, make home visits, transport patients to hospitals, and tend to the health needs of families in the region